skeyll/SynicSugar/README.md

 ![https://github.com/skeyll/SynicSugar/blob/main/LICENSE](https://img.shields.io/github/license/skeyll/SynicSugar) ![Unity](https://img.shields.io/badge/Unity-2021.3%2B-blue) [![openupm](https://img.shields.io/npm/v/net.skeyll.synicsugar?label=openupm&registry_uri=https://package.openupm.com)](https://openupm.com/packages/net.skeyll.synicsugar/)

 SynicSugar is Unity High-Level Network Library with EpicOnlineServices.<br>
 The concept is the syntax sugar of netcode.
-You can implement matchmaking, host migration, RPC and other required function for online game with SynicSugar.<br>
+You can implement matchmaking, host migration, RPC and other basic functions for online game with SynicSugar.<br>
-There is no charge for use and no CCU limits or server management required thanks to EpicGames.<br>
+There is no charge for use and no CCU limits or server management thanks to EpicGames.<br>
 Almost SynicSugar APIs are zero-allocation in Runtime, so the process is sonic.
 SynicSugar will be optimized for small-party game not covered by [Mirror](https://github.com/MirrorNetworking/Mirror).

 For more details, visit [https://skeyll.github.io/SynicSugar/](https://skeyll.github.io/SynicSugar/).